manuelarens/spike_train_editing/README.md

 ## Downloading or Cloning the Repository

-To get started with the project, you can either download or clone the repository from GitHub:
+To get started with the project, you can either download or clone the repository from GitHub (to easily copy code from below, view this .md file at the [GitHub repository](https://github.com/manuelarens/spike_train_editing)):

 ### Option 1: Download the Repository